Vietnam at a glance

 Due to the popularity it has gained among the foodies from all over the world, the fillings have been added to maximize the dining experience.
 Authentically, however, Banh Xeo is stuffed with pork belly, shrimp, bean sprouts, and mung beans.
 The “right” Banh Xeo batter is mixed with coconut milk, added garlic chives, and has to be fried in pork fat.
 Banh Xeo is no good as take-away food as what makes it really stand out is the dining vibes: the constant sizzling noise on the background, the scent of coconut milk, and turmeric powder as well as the vibrant talking of the eaters who gather to share not only food but stories.

 Bun Cha has been voted CNN’s top 10 delicious summer food, National Geographic’s top 10 best street food in the world, which was more famous after president Obama enjoyed this dish in Hanoi in 2016.

 Bun Cha consists of three main parts: dipping sauce, grilled pork, and rice noodle.
 The success of Bun Cha is determined by the dipping sauce.
 Sauce to eat Bun Cha is a combination of fish sauce, vinegar, sugar, garlic, chili, green papaya, and carrots.

 Bun Cha is a perfect combination of five flavors: bitter (from herbs and pickled papaya), spicy (from chili), sour (from lemon and vinegar), salty (from grilled pork), and sweet (from meatballs).

 8. Hu Tieu

 For thousands of years of wet rice cultivation, Vietnamese have processed rice into many different dishes, typically noodles, Pho, vermicelli, and Hu Tieu.
-Hu Tieu is a delicacy that was born from the essence of rice in one of the largest rice-growing regions in the world: Mekong Delta.
+Hu Tieu is a delicacy born from the essence of rice in one of the largest rice-growing regions in the world: the Mekong Delta.